Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 4. Coats

-• Sheen – A general guideline is the more shine a paint has, the more durable it will be.
-Sheen options vary from high gloss and semi-gloss all the way to flat or matte.
+• Sheen: A general guideline is that the more shine a paint has, the more durable it will be.
+Sheen options vary from high gloss and semi-gloss to flat or matte.
 High gloss works well for cabinets, trims, and doors but may be too shiny for interior walls.
 For interior walls that may come in contact with grease or moisture (bathrooms and kitchens), a semi-gloss sheen would be ideal.

-• Brand/Quality – Paint brands are numerous, and picking the right one to use can be challenging.
-But quality does matter, so choosing the best paint for a particular job is key to having a durable finish and the desired end result.
-Looking at the rates and reviews of paints on Consumer Reports may be a good place to start, though Country Living ranked PPG Diamond the most durable interior paint.
+• Brand/Quality: Paint brands are numerous, and picking the right one to use can be challenging.
+But quality does matter, so choosing the best paint for a particular job is key to a durable finish and the desired end result.
+Looking at the rates and reviews of paints on Consumer Reports may be a good place to start.

-• Primer – Though priming isn’t necessary for every job, it’s helpful for many.
-So if you’re tempted to skip the primer stage, there are good reasons not to.
-Primer can make your paint job more durable and long-lasting.
+• Primer: Though priming isn’t necessary for every job, it’s helpful for many.
+So, if you’re tempted to skip the primer stage, there are good reasons not to.
+Primer may make your paint job more durable and long-lasting.
 One coat of primer with one coat of paint can provide a longer-lasting and more durable job than two coats of paint.

 Two Brothers Painting — Professional Exterior Painting Contractors in the Portland Metro Area for Over 20 Years